aastroza/open_asr_leaderboard_cl/README.md

 This project uses [Modal](https://modal.com) for cloud-based distributed GPU evaluation.
 All evaluation code is in the `modal_app/` directory.

+The implementation is adapted from the [Modal Labs Open Batch Transcription](https://modal.com/blog/fast-cheap-batch-transcription) example, customized for Chilean Spanish ASR evaluation.

 ### Prerequisites

 1. Python 3.8+